Mermin–Wagner theorem: Crystals in 2D

 The image shows a (quasi-) two-dimensional crystal of colloidal particles.
 These are micrometre-sized particles dispersed in water and sedimented on a flat interface, thus they can perform Brownian motions only within a plane.
 The sixfold crystalline order is easy to detect on a local scale, since the logarithmic increase of displacements is rather slow.
 The deviations from the (red) lattice axis are easy to detect, too, here shown as green arrows.
 The deviations are basically given by the elastic lattice vibrations (acoustic phonons).
-A direct experimental proof of Mermin–Wagner–Hohenberg fluctuations would be, if the displacements increase logarithmic with the distance of a locally fitted coordinate frame (blue).
+A direct experimental proof of Hohenberg–Mermin–Wagner fluctuations would be, if the displacements increase logarithmic with the distance of a locally fitted coordinate frame (blue).
 This logarithmic divergence goes along with an algebraic (slow) decay of positional correlations.
 The spatial order of a 2D crystal is called quasi-long-range (see also such hexatic phase for the phase behaviour of 2D ensembles).

-Interestingly, significant signatures of Mermin–Wagner–Hohenberg fluctuations have not been found in crystals but in disordered amorphous systems.
+Interestingly, significant signatures of Hohenberg–Mermin–Wagner fluctuations have not been found in crystals but in disordered amorphous systems.

 This work did not investigate the logarithmic displacements of lattice sites (which are difficult to quantify for a finite system size), but the magnitude of the mean squared displacement of the particles as function of time.
 This way, the displacements are not analysed in space but in the time domain.
 The theoretical background is given by D. Cassi, as well as F. Merkl and H. Wagner.
 This work analyses the recurrence probability of random walks and spontaneous symmetry breaking in various dimensions.
 The finite recurrence probability of a random walk in one and two dimension shows a dualism to the lack of perfect long-range order in one and two dimensions, while the vanishing recurrence probability of a random walk in 3D is dual to existence of perfect long-range order and the possibility of symmetry breaking.

-Limits
+Limitations

 Real magnets usually do not have a continuous symmetry, since the spin-orbit coupling of the electrons imposes an anisotropy.
 For atomic systems like graphene, one can show that monolayers of cosmological (or at least continental) size are necessary to measure a significant size of the amplitudes of fluctuations.

-A recent discussion about the Mermin–Wagner-Hohenberg–Theorems and its limitations is given by Bertrand Halperin.
+A recent discussion about the Hohenberg–Mermin–Wagner theorems and its limitations in the thermodynamic limit is given by Bertrand Halperin.

-The most severe physical limitation are finite-size effects in 2D, because the suppression due to infrared fluctuations is only logarithmic in the size.
-The sample would have to be larger than the observable universe for a 2D superconducting transition to be suppressed below ~100 K. For magnetism, there is a roughly order-of-magnitude suppression of Tc, which still allows magnetic order in 2D samples at ~10 K. However, because disorder and interlayer coupling compete with finite-size effects at restoring order, it cannot be said a priori which of them is responsible for the observation of magnetic ordering in a given 2D sample.
+More recently, it was shown that the most severe physical limitation are finite-size effects in 2D, because the suppression due to infrared fluctuations is only logarithmic in the size: The sample would have to be larger than the observable universe for a 2D superconducting transition to be suppressed below ~100 K.

+For magnetism, there is a similar behaviour where the sample size must approach the size of the universe to have a Curie temperature Tc in the mK range.
+However, because disorder and interlayer coupling compete with finite-size effects at restoring order, it cannot be said a priori which of them is responsible for the observation of magnetic ordering in a given 2D sample.